 Lotions, body baths, facial creams, and serums are absorbed by your body minutes after skin application.
 Natural skin care is vital because it doesn’t contain compounds that may harm you with long-term use.
 This is crucial, as most users consider beauty and personal care products essential in their everyday lives—promoting self-confidence, well-being, and social interaction.

-Recently, consumers have been pushing for natural skincare products to ensure safety and sustainability.
+Recently, consumers have been pushing for natural skincare products to ensure safety and sustainability, and David Jones’ skin care section offers a great selection for those interested.
 If you’re one of the few who have yet to make the big leap, here are the most compelling reasons you should go natural.

 What natural skincare product means